AlirioLau/metalkit.github.io/_posts/2016-12-30-raymarching-in-metal.markdown

 }
 {% endhighlight %}

-By using the `fmod` function we repeated the space throughout the entire screen and pratically created an infinite number of spheres, each with its own ray (repeated) now.
+By using the `fmod` function we repeated the space throughout the entire screen and pratically created an infinite number of spheres, each with its own (repeated) ray.
 Of course, we will only see the ones bounded by the `x` and `y` coordinates of the screen, however, the `z` coordinate will let us see how the spheres go indefinitely in depth.
 Inside the kernel, remove the sphere line, move the ray to a really far location, modify `dist` to rather give us the distance to the scene, and finally change the last line to give us some nice colors:

 {% highlight swift %}Ray ray = Ray(float3(1000.), normalize(float3(uv, 1.0)));
 ...